lengran/OpenPrefirePrac/README.md

     - Attack B site from B main
     - Attack B site from mid (B connector)
     - Attack B site from water
+    - Attack A site from mid (A connector)
 - de_dust2
     - Attack A site from A long
     - Attack A site from A short